ordina-jworks/ordina-jworks.github.io/_posts/2019-02-27-vue-with-typescript.md

   <img src="/img/vue-with-typescript/vue-cli-3-class-style-component-syntax.png" class="image fit">
 </div>

-In the next screen we will get the question if we want class-style component syntax, for which we answer yes.
+In the next screen we will get the question if we want class-style component syntax, for which we answer `Yes`.
 With this, we actually install the decorators that can be found in the [Vue Class Component package](https://github.com/vuejs/vue-class-component){:target="_blank" rel="noopener noreferrer"}.
 We will now explain the difference between using the class-style component syntax and using the classic Vue syntax.